cucumber-attic/cucumber-ruby-spike-donotuse/README.md

 knock on BDD.
 Behavior-Driven Development remains a revelation for those who have no real experience with testing's relationship to software design, but that sort of thing is best left to the wider internet.
-Let your hammers be hammers, and use them properly, as you see fit.
+Let your hammers be hammers--only use them properly.
 Stepping Stone is officially theory-agnostic.

+### Cucumber?

 This is just Cucumber.
 Yes and no. Cucumber itself suffers from a sort of identity crisis.
 Stepping Stone's relationship to Cucumber can best